mubarak165/Detection-lab2/README.md

 - Validate the full pipeline end-to-end — attack simulated, detected, and automatically responded to, with no manual steps
 - Troubleshoot real infrastructure issues as they came up — a misconfigured modular alert action, a legacy vs. JSON payload mismatch, and a broken default route causing silent email failures — rather than following a scripted walkthrough

+## Relationship to Base Lab
+This project builds directly on top of my earlier [Home SOC Lab: AD + Sysmon + Splunk Detection Pipeline](https://github.com/mubarak165/Detection-lab).
+The Active Directory domain, Sysmon telemetry, Splunk Universal Forwarder setup, and the brute-force detection alert (Event ID 4625) were all built and validated in that project and are not re-documented here.
+This project picks up right after detection was already working, and focuses entirely on turning that detection into an automated response.

+## What's New in This Project
+- pfSense added to the lab topology as the firewall/gateway, with REST API access enabled for programmatic rule creation
+- Custom Splunk app (`pfsense_blocker`) built to automate incident response
+- Two actions now fire simultaneously the moment the existing brute-force alert triggers:
+  - **Email notification** sent to the admin
+  - **Automatic firewall rule** created on pfSense to block the attacker's IP

 ## Architecture / Lab Environment
 This project extends the base lab by adding a pfSense firewall as the network gateway, splitting the environment into segmented VMnets, and integrating pfSense's REST API with Splunk to enable automated attacker IP blocking.